South Korea's Moon urges Biden to follow Trump's diplomacy with North | DW | 18.01.2021

 Moon said the issue of joint South Korea-US military drills could be discussed by reviving an inter-Korean military panel.

-The erosion in inter-Korean relations have been seen a major setback to Moon, who met Kim three times in 2018.
+The erosion in inter-Korean relations has been seen as major setback to Moon, who met Kim three times in 2018.

 Moon also called for a diplomatic solution with Japan to prevent the planned sale of Japanese corporate assets to compensate victims of forced labor, saying it would be "undesirable" for bilateral relations.